nobabas/MTRN4231/README.md

     float32 y
     ```

-    **Explanation:** This is similar to MarkerData and is used to store world x and y coordinates with corresponding marker's ID.
+    **Explaination:** This is similar to MarkerData and is used to store world x and y coordinates with corresponding marker's ID.

   - **Marker2DArray**
     ```